Antonio Bryant: San Francisco 49ers

 Bryant signed as a free agent with the San Francisco 49ers in 2006.
+On December 22, 2006, he was suspended four games for violating the NFL's substance abuse policy.
 On March 1, 2007, he was released one year after he signed a four-year, $14 million contract.

-Reinstatement
+Free agency

 On September 17, 2007, Bryant was reinstated by the league, but was not able to sign with a team, partly because of a failed drug test over the summer.
 In October, he filed a lawsuit against the NFL to try to get them to stop drug testing him since he was not a player at the time, and to drop the failed drug test.
 In December, the case was resolved without the details being released.

 Tampa Bay Buccaneers

 After not playing the previous year, on March 10, 2008, Bryant signed a deal for the veteran minimum with the Tampa Bay Buccaneers.
 He had a career game against the Carolina Panthers, finishing with 9 receptions for 200 yards, including a one-handed touchdown catch dubbed "catch of the year".
-Despite his performance, the Buccaneers lost 38-23.
+Despite his performance, the Buccaneers lost 38–23.
 Bryant finished his best season as a pro with 83 catches for 1,248 yards and 7 touchdowns while averaging 15 yards per catch.
 He became the team's leading receiver and the second player in franchise history to record three or more consecutive 100-yard receiving games.
 On February 18, 2009, he was given the franchise tag by the Buccaneers.
 On February 25, 2010, he was waived after a somewhat disappointing and injury-plagued season.